hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 In the example above, `example_foo.bar.name` is a read-only field on `example_foo.bar` that won't be set until after `example_foo.bar` has been applied.
 So the `Configure` method for the provider may report that the value is unknown.
-It is up to the provider developer how this should be handled.
+You can choose how your provider handles this.
 If some resources or data sources can be used without knowing that value, it may be worthwhile to [emit a warning](/docs/plugin/framework/diagnostics.html) and check whether the value is set in resources and data sources before attempting